codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 There are threes ways to enter the debugging mode in a pipeline.
 You can activate the debugging toggle button when your run the pipeline:

-IMAGE here
+{%
+  include image.html
+  lightbox="true"
+  file="/images/pipeline/debug/run-pipeline-debug.png"
+  url="/images/pipeline/debug/run-pipeline-debug.png"
+  alt="Running a pipeline in debug mode" caption="Running a pipeline in debug mode" max-width="30%"
+%}

-Alternatively if a pipeline is already running normally you can enter debugging mode by clicking on the bug icon on the top right.
+Alternatively if a pipeline is already running normally, you can enter debugging mode by clicking on the bug icon on the top right.

-IMAGE here
+{%
+  include image.html
+  lightbox="true"
+  file="/images/pipeline/debug/enter-debug-mode.png"
+  url="/images/pipeline/debug/enter-debug-mode.png"
+  alt="Switching to debug mode"
+  caption="Switching to debug mode" max-width="80%"
+%}

 You can restart a pipeline that has already finished in debug mode:

-IMAGE here
+{%
+  include image.html
+  lightbox="true"
+  file="/images/pipeline/debug/restart-in-debug.png"
+  url="/images/pipeline/debug/restart-in-debug.png"
+  alt="Restart in debug mode"
+  caption="Restart in debug mode" max-width="80%"
+%}

+Now you are ready to place breakpoints in steps.

 ## Placing breakpoints

 Once the debugging mode is active all pipeline steps will get an extra breakpoint icon on the far right of their box.

-IMAGE here
+{%
+  include image.html
+  lightbox="true"
+  file="/images/pipeline/debug/breakpoint.png"
+  url="/images/pipeline/debug/breakpoint.png"
+  alt="A step breakpoint"
+  caption="A step breakpoint"
+  max-width="80%"
+%}

 You can click on this icon and define a breakpoint for this particular step.
 You have the following options